What is the required MPH fieldwork?

 - Identify and/or tailor a PH project of significance and work with the student to identify responsibilities and/or deliverables for this project.
-Develop a Scope of Work and related learning objectives, to be outlined in the RFE Approval Form, which reflects expectations for the assigned PH project.
+Develop a Scope of Work and related learning objectives, to be outlined in the Fieldwork Approval Form, which reflects expectations for the assigned PH project.

 - Ensure that any research involving human subjects that is intended for publication and/or presentation has IRB approval and that the student's role, if any, meets IRB requirements.

 - Provide adequate physical facilities and equipment for the student to perform assigned work.